eliashaeussler/trumpinator/README.md

 4. Press *Run* (or Cmd+R / Ctrl+R)

 ## Requirements
-There is just one thing you need to run the program: You need at least **Java 8** to run the program.
+There is just one thing you need: You need at least **Java 8** to run the program.
 It can be downloaded here: https://www.java.com/download/

 ## Resources we have used
 * Twitter4J (https://github.com/yusuke/twitter4j)